Philippines: Anilao + Romblon - March 2017

 Ready to ship!
 (CDG Airport)

-(This subject deserves a post all by itself, I'll come back to it, especially since for the first time in my life as a traveler-photographer-diver, I was grilled between two planes, at the stopover, in Dubai. , by a control unexpected balance establishing that my cabin bag weighed more than 7kg and it cost me the budget of several dives ... ????)
+(This subject deserves a post by itself, I'll come back to it, especially since for the first time in my life as a traveler-diver-photographer, I was caught between two planes, at the stopover in Dubai, by an unexpected scale control establishing that my bag weighed more than 7kg and it cost me the budget of several dives... 😱 )

 As for my diving equipment, no problem, he goes on hold in the big bag with wheels.
 (And here I answer the question often asked to me by non-diving friends, a little frightened by my logistics: no, I don't carry any diving tanks or weights with me !!!
 They are provided on site by the diving centers).

-Anyway, anyway.
-Heavy luggage but light heart, so I flew (again) to Asia!
-This time, I headed for the Philippines, with a new toy I was very impatient to try: a 100mm "macro" lens (for "macro photography"), more powerful and more quilted than my old 60mm ...
+Anyway.
+With heavy luggage but light heart, I flew (again) to Asia!
+Heading for the Philippines, this time, with a new toy, that I was very eager to try: a 100mm "macro" lens (for "macro photography"), more powerful and more quilted than my old 60mm ...

-Without going into technical details, this lens works much like a big magnifying glass and allows you to shoot tiny animals, from a few centimeters to a few millimeters.
-On land, insect buffs use it to immortalize bees or ants.
-I took him underwater and pointed at tiny shrimp, pygmy seahorses and nudibranchs (which also bear the less than sea slugs)…
+Without going into technical details, this lens works a bit like a big magnifying glass and allows you to photograph very small animals, from a few centimeters to a few millimeters.
+On land, insect lovers use it to immortalize bees or ants.
+I took it underwater and focused on tiny shrimps, pygmy seahorses and nudibranchs (which also have the less appetizing name of sea slugs)…

 Welcome to the extraordinary world of underwater macro photography! 😍